-SOLIDARITÉS INTERNATIONAL works in the provinces of South Kivu, North Kivu and Katanga, zones that alone account for 61% of the country’s recorded cases of cholera.
-We have been able to develop an epidemic warning system by boosting the capacities of communities and local authorities.
-Awareness campaigns are run alongside a “cash for latrines” scheme that supplies communities with money and training so that they can build their own toilets.
+SOLIDARITÉS INTERNATIONAL aims to meet the basic needs of displaced populations in conflict areas through rapid response mechanisms to ensure access and delivery of essential services in a responsive manner.
+We works in the provinces of South Kivu, North Kivu, zones that alone account for 61% of the country’s recorded cases of cholera and ebola.
+We have been able to develop an epidemic warning system by boosting the capacities of communities and local authorities and to support them in water supply.

 In a country suffering the consequences of both cholera epidemics and armed conflict, the humanitarian aid organizations in the DRC are on hand to respond efficiently to emergencies, by means of an emergency response plan for IDPs.
 One of the other consequences of instability is food insecurity, particularly during the hunger season, when food stocks are almost non-existent.
 By distributing seeds and organizing food fairs, we are able to help relaunch the local market, to empower locals and help them regain their independence.

 To meet the vital needs of people in the Kasai region, SOLIDARITÉS INTERNATIONAL has set up chlorination points and built sanitation and hygiene facilities, distributing kits of essential items and cash.